euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 .. figure:: vessel_segmentation0.png
    :scale: 30%

-   Manual threshold selection for vessel segmentation. :label:`vesselseg`
+   LISA - LIver Surgery Analyser: manual threshold selection for vessel segmentation. :label:`vesselseg`

 A voxel-based representation of the vascular structures is transformed into a graph representation preserving all important geometric